My-Finance-Report/yearly_report/README.md

 this is mainly a project through which I will learn more about haskell, but I expect the code to be bad.

-# Blocking

-delete button in the table doesnt work

 # User feedback

+- delete button in the table doesnt work
+- there is deff some bugs with the workers

 - manually add transactions
 - budget and budget progress

-# Not Blocking

 - option to add a new source on the upload page after you drop in the file

-- update schema to remove nullability on processed file fields
+- update schema to remove processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
 - it seems like the text on mobile just needs to be bigger
 - there seems to be some general bug with the mobile presentation
-- filter by year when you look at dashboard
 - privacy policy
 - install a linter for extraneous imports

-# Bad UI

 - password dont match in wrong modal
-- let people know something is happening async